-- a) If you still do not meet the requirements for a pass in a particular year of study after a second attempt, you must apply for readmission to the programme. - b) If you do not comply with the requirements for a pass on the first occasion in two consecutive years of study of the programme, you must apply for readmission to the programme. - c) If you discontinue the programme and want to resume at a later stage, you must reapply for admission to the programme.
+- a) If you do not comply with the requirements for a pass in a particular academic year and have not obtained at the minimum credits required as outlined in the SU Yearbook Part 1 (General Rules) under the section titled "Readmission after unsuccessful studies", you must apply for readmission to the programme via the Readmission Appeals Committee. - b) If you still do not meet the requirements for a pass in a particular year of study after a second attempt, you must apply for readmission to the programme. - c) If you do not comply with the requirements for a pass on the first occasion in two consecutive years of study of the programme, you must apply for readmission to the programme. - d) If you discontinue the programme and want to resume at a later stage, you must reapply for admission to the programme.
 Your application will be considered by the Undergraduate Programme Committee of the Division of Physiotherapy for a recommendation to the Committee for Undergraduate Teaching of the Faculty of Medicine and Health Sciences.